You are here

 Virgin also held an unprecedented multi-stakeholder meeting involving individuals from all sides of the captivity debate and issued a pledge against wild capture, which has been signed by more than 30 facilities holding whales and dolphins in captivity so far.

-In 2014, we supported an online petition with over 275,000 signatures asking British Airways to end their relationship with SeaWorld.
+In 2014, an online petition by WDC supporter, Kathleen Haase gathered over 275,000 signatures asking British Airways to end their relationship with SeaWorld.
 In June 2015 we attended their parent company's annual board meeting to bring the issue to the attention of BA's shareholders and presented a series of questions to the board.

 Our latest campaign focuses on the trade in dolphins from the cruel drive hunts in Taiji, Japan and the involvement of airlines in transporting dolphins to marine parks around the world.
 We have already been successful in getting several airlines to agree not to carry dolphins from the hunts and are now asking members of the Star Alliance group to do likewise.